Skip to content

 the ip address assigned to the device

-usage: control_device.py turn_off [-h] [-v] -d DEVICE_ID -l DEVICE_KEY -i IP_ADDRESS
+usage: control_device.py turn_off [-h] [-v] -c DEVICE_TYPE -d DEVICE_ID [-l DEVICE_KEY] -i IP_ADDRESS

 options: